PaulKinlan/paul.kinlan.me/content/2010-12-15-an-api-to-detect-if-a-chrome-extension-has-up.markdown

 ---
+date: 2010-12-15
+published: true
 slug: an-api-to-detect-if-a-chrome-extension-has-up
-date: 2010-12-15
+summary: In this post, I address the question of how to detect Chrome Extension updates.
+  While there isn't a single API call for this, we can achieve it using the Management API's `onInstalled` event, which fires upon both installation and updates.
+By maintaining a record of installed extensions and their versions, we can compare the version in the `onInstalled` callback with our existing record, identify updates, and notify the user when an update occurs.
+tags:
+- chrome
+- extensions
+- updates
+- management api
+- oninstalled
+- javascript
 title: An API to detect if a Chrome Extension has updated
-published: true

 ---
 <p>As you might have been able to tell from my previous posts, I am a bit of a
 nut when it comes to the <a href="http://code.google.com/chrome/extensions/management.html">Management API</a> in the Chrome